 A. No. Some people ask me this because they think it's necessary to sand under it.
 This is not true, and you won't see a sanding ridge in front of it when we are finished.

-A. No. Garbage is rarely a problem, but does sometimes exist.
+A. No. dust bags are rarely a problem.
 Unless prior arrangements are made with us all debris is left at the curb for you local garbage pickup or wherever you designate.
 All debis is neatly placed into black plastic bags and tied off.
 If a problem does exist with your municpal hauler we have found it to be less expensive for you to TIP your garbage man, than to pay us to cart it to a dump.

 Q. What is the difference between Latex and Water-based finishes?

 A. Nothing, Latex is a term used to describe a water-based product.
 They are one in the same.

 Q. Is the water-based finishes sold at Home Depot or Lowes strong enough for floors?